|

 Degman main battle tank is powered by a turbocharged diesel engine,

-developing 1 000 horsepower.
-There is an optional 1 200 hp diesel
+the brand new M-95 there is also an optional 1 200 hp diesel

-M-95.
-Vehicle is fitted with a self-entrenching blade.
+power pack.
+This MBT is fitted with a self-entrenching blade.

 fleet to the M-84D standard.
 It is possible that the M-95 will be

-with Croatia to upgrade 150 of it's ex-Yugoslavian M-84 main battle
+with Croatia to upgrade 150 of its ex-Yugoslavian M-84 main battle

 tanks and to manufacture another 66 vehicles.